-Q: I found this stinkbug in my house in January, 2010.
-Is it the brown marmorated stinkbug that has been such a bother in the northeastern U.S.?
+Q: I found this stinkbug in my house .
+Is it the brown marmorated stinkbug?
 We have been finding them since last summer.

-A: To my eyes, it looks just like a Brown Marmorated Stinkbug (BMSB).
+A: Yes, it is a Brown Marmorated Stinkbug (BMSB).
 I see the characteristic white bands on the antennae.
 Gardeners and growers in the Northeast have been having a terrible problem with this bug.
 It feeds on many fruits and vegetables, making them unmarketable.
-It will become a BIG problem for Georgia gardeners.
+It will become a BIG problem for Georgia gardeners and homeowners.

-The best way to remove them indoors is by sliding a card underneath and squashing them outdoors.
+The best way to remove them indoors is by covering with a cup and sliding a card underneath then squashing them outdoors.
 If you vacuum them up you’ll have a stinky vacuum cleaner!

 Prevent their entry by sealing window frames and door seals.
 If they are indoors, they came through a crack you haven’t yet discovered.

 These insects are tough to control.
 Read the labels for spinosad (click for sources), carbaryl (click for sources) or permethrin (click for sources) to see if they might be useful in your situation.